Table of contents

 Additional resources

 Croatia has been an OECD Accession candidate since 2022.
-On 25 January 2022, the OECD Council decided to open accession discussions with Croatia and five other countries, taking into account the criteria of like-mindedness, significant player, mutual benefit and global considerations and recognising these countries’ progress toward fulfilling the criteria outlined in the Framework for Consideration of Prospective Members.
+On 25 January 2022, the OECD Council decided to open accession discussions with Croatia and on 10 June 2022 adopted the Accession Roadmap for Croatia.

 Croatia has been reporting to the OECD since 2012 and reporting activity-level data since 2018 on 2017 activities.

-Croatia has been a Participant in the OECD Development Assistance Committee (DAC) since September 2024.
+Croatia has been a Participant in the OECD Development Assistance Committee since September 2024.
+In March 2026, Croatia submitted a request to the OECD to become a DAC Associate.

-Croatia is an Adherent to the OECD Recommendation of the Council on Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (since 2023) and the OECD Recommendation of the Council for Development Co-operation Actors on Managing the Risk of Corruption (since 2023).
-Learn more about DAC Recommendations.
+Croatia is an Adherent to the OECD Recommendation of the Council on Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and the OECD Recommendation of the Council for Development Co-operation Actors on Managing the Risk of Corruption.
+Learn more about OECD legal instruments and DAC Recommendations.

 The methodological notes provide further details on the definitions and statistical methodologies applied, including the grant-equivalent methodology, core and earmarked contributions to multilateral organisations, country programmable aid, channels of delivery, bilateral ODA unspecified/unallocated, bilateral allocable ODA, the gender equality policy marker, and the environment markers.